-This paper was presented at XPUniverse 2001 by Julian Higman and appears in the proceedings Extreme Programming PerspectivesView Permanent Link
+The final paper was presented at XPUniverse 2001 by our colleague Julian Higman, and appears in the proceedings Extreme Programming PerspectivesDownload Permanent Link

-This paper was accepted and presented at XP2003 in Genova, Italy.View Permanent Link
+This paper was accepted and presented at XP2003 in Genova, Italy.Download Permanent Link

 This is a brief presention outlining the basics of Futurespectives, a way of influencing your teams future.
-Invented this technique while attending the Retrospective Facilitators Gathering 2005 where I heard Jean Tabaka talk about the excercise Giving an A. The following day we were messing around with facilitation techniques and it occurred to me to combine this idea with a timeline exercise, but one that was based on future events.
+I invented this technique while attending the Retrospective Facilitators Gathering 2005 where I heard Jean Tabaka talk about the exercise Giving an A. The following day we were messing around with facilitation techniques and it occurred to me to combine this idea with a timeline exercise, but one that was based on future events.

-I need to write more about this technique, as I find that many people have misunderstood it, and not realised the importance of that “Giving an A” mindset.View Permanent Link
+I need to write more about this technique, as I find that many people have misunderstood it, and not realised the importance of that “Giving an A” mindset.Download Permanent Link

 This is a talk I was invited to give at the ESUG 2009 conference covering Agile planning techniques and story writing.
 Even now, the concept of tracking some form of velocity, and splitting stories down into increasingly smaller levels of granularity is extremely relevant.

-There is also a recorded version of this session available online.View Permanent Link
+There is also a recorded version of this session available online.Download Permanent Link